Abuja Rail Mass Transit project 95% completed – Wike

-Wike stated this when the Belgium Ambassador to Nigeria, Mr Daniel Bertrand, visited him in Abuja on Wednesday.
+Wike stated this when the Belgium Ambassador to Nigeria, Mr Pieter Leenknegt, visited him in Abuja on Wednesday.

 The minister explained that the feat was part of efforts to improve public transportation in the federal capital, Abuja.